Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

      ->setUrl('training/hello/world');
 ```

-To find out which icons are available, we activate the `doc` module under `System`/`Module`.
-Then we find the icon list under `Documentation`/`Developer - Style`.
-These are icons that have been embedded in a font.
-This has the great advantage that much fewer requests have to be made via the connection - the icons are simply "always there".
+To have a look at the available icons, we can activate the `doc` module under `System`/`Module`.
+If the module is active, you can find the icon list under `Documentation`/`Developer - Style`.
+These icons have been embedded in a font, which has the great advantage that much fewer requests have to be made via the connection - the icons are simply 'always there'.

 Alternatively, you can still use classic icons (.png etc) if you wish.
-This is especially useful if you want to use a special icon (for example, a company logo) for your module, which can hardly be integrated into the official Icinga Icon font:
+This is especially useful, if you want to use a special icon (for example, a company logo) for your module, which is not included in the official Icinga Icon font:

 ```php
 <?php